-Regardless of what equipment you use to follow your route, you should still carry and be able to navigate effectively with a paper map and compass.
-You need to be able to understand from the map what the terrain will be like, choose suitable routes from it and be able to make decisions about changing your route if you need to.
+Regardless of what equipment you use to follow your route, it's important that you are able to understand what the terrain will be like, choose suitable routes and be able to make decisions about changing your route if you need to.
 For example, in the winter, there may be a dangerous cornice where a summer route runs close to the edge of the cliffs above a corrie.

 Where in summer you may use streams, walls or other small features as something to aim for, a covering of snow in winter means these may be harder to see or even completely covered.
-You will have to use larger scale landscape features such as cols, ring contours and ridges instead and learning techniques such as timing and pace counting can be really helpful to gauge the distance you have walked in navigation stages.
+You will often have to use larger scale landscape features such as cols, ring contours and ridges instead and learning techniques such as timing and pace counting can be really helpful to gauge the distance you have walked in navigation stages.

 And if you DO lose track of where you are... don't panic.
-This can be serious in winter conditions, but even without GPS or other electronic aids, as long as you have a map and compass there are several relocation strategies you can use to retrieve the situation.
+This can be serious in winter conditions, but even without GPS or other electronic navigation aids, as long as you have a map and compass there are several relocation strategies you can use to retrieve the situation.

 GPS devices and smartphones are increasingly being used for navigation in the mountains.
 Many devices will let you pre-plot a route using mapping software on your PC (such as Memory Map, Anquet etc.), or download a prepared route from elsewhere, such as the Walkhighlands website.
 The line of the pre-planned route can then be shown on the screen.

 Download the free OS Locate app onto your phone.
 A simple, quick tool which shows your location in a OS Grid Reference format which you can transfer onto your map to confirm your location.

 Remember, any form of modern navigation technology should be viewed as an additional ‘tool of the trade’ to add to your navigation tool box.
 It should never be relied upon as a stand-alone method to navigate.